Rumba: In Africa

 In the 1930s and 1940s, Afro-Cuban son groups such as Septeto Habanero, Trio Matamoros and Los Guaracheros de Oriente were played over Radio Congo Belge in Léopoldville (Kinshasa), gaining widespread popularity in the country during the following decades.
 Their recordings were also made available to the public as part of the G.V.
-Series of 10" singles released by His Master's Voice throughout Africa.
+Series of 10" singles released by the British record label, His Master's Voice throughout Africa.
 Once local bands tried to emulate the sound of Cuban son (incorrectly referred to as "rumba" in Africa, despite being unrelated to Cuban rumba), their music became known as Congolese rumba or rumba Lingala.
-By the late 1960s, Congolese rumba was an established genre in most of Central Africa, and it would also impact the music of West and East Africa.
+By the late 1960s, Congolese rumba was an established genre in most of Central Africa, and it would also impact the music of West and East Africa under Muziki wa dansi.
 Franco's OK Jazz and Le Grand Kallé's African Jazz were amongst the most successful Congolese rumba ensembles of the 20th century.
 A faster subgenre known as soukous (from the French word secouer, "to shake") was developed in the late 1960s by bands such as African Fiesta and is often used as a synonym of the former.